 When considering franchise ownership, few activities will have as much of a long-term impact on your business as obtaining adequate financing.
 Cash is king in a new business.
 It is advisable to over-capitalize to account for unforeseen issues rather than find yourself struggling after being open a short time.

-An SBA loan can be a valuable tool to access the capital you need to get started.
+An SBA loan can be a valuable tool to access the capital you need to get started owing a franchise.
 The U.S. Small Business Administration (SBA) is one of the largest government agencies.
 They provide a guarantee to lenders on a portion of the loan, in order to incentivize them to lend money to qualified borrowers.
 This alleviates some of the risk for banks, which makes them more willing to approve SBA loans for small businesses.

 Even though many banks offer SBA loans, they can still be selective about the types of industries they work with, the number of startups they lend to, and the kinds of business expenses they cover.
 That’s why it is beneficial to work with a funding partner who already has an established network of lenders who are franchise and small business-friendly.